CesiumGS/3d-tiles/README.md

 <a name="Grids" />
 #### Grids

-3D Tiles enable uniform, non-uniform, and overlapping grids by supporting an arbitrary number of child tiles.
+3D Tiles enables uniform, non-uniform, and overlapping grids by supporting an arbitrary number of child tiles.
 For example, here is a top-down view of a non-uniform overlapping grid of Cambridge:

 ![](figures/grid.png)